AndySupreme/cs400-X-Team-12/proposal.md

 Class Number, Class Maximum Size, Student Name, Student Class (Freshman, Sophomore, etc.), Student Major, Student Standing.

+Our Main Class will create a priority queue that will use a text file input of the current list of students enrolls in the several classes we have in the program.
+Once the priority queue is created, students will be able to input their data and see if they are enrolled or waitlist.
+If they are waitlisted, they will be told how many students are in front of them.
+That calculation is based on their class ranking, pre-requisites, and major.

+We will be using a priority queue that uses a Linked List data structure.
+The priority queue will have several common methods that are in most queues.
+There will be an enqueue, dequeue, an isEmpty.
+It will also have a simple weighting algorithm within enqueue that will rank the priority of each student.
+If a student is both a senior and within that major, they are given a rank of 2.
+If a student is a senior/junior, or is within that major, they are given a ranking of 1.
+If a student only has met the pre-requisites, they are given a ranking of 0.
+Lastly, if a student does not meet the pre-requisites, then they are not put in the waitlist.

+Testing for the priority queue will entail several types of tests for each method in the class.
+We will test isEmpty for it's basic functionality.
+We will test enqueue for its ranking algorithm and put several students in the queue with different characterstics (different ages, majors, whether or not they have the pre-requisites.
+Dequeue will test for both students being put into the class and for those that drop out of the waitlist.

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.

 The program front end will ask the user to put their name, class (freshman, sophomore), major, pre-requisites, and class they'd like to enroll in.
 Example of how it would look down below: